hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Subgraph.md

 You can edit a Block Subgraph by opening it in the Visual Effect Graph window:

 * By double clicking the Subgraph Asset in the Project view
-* By right-clicking the subgraph block and selecting Enter Subgraph in the context menu.
+* By right-clicking the subgraph Block and selecting Enter Subgraph in the context menu.

 ![](Images/BlockSubgraphContext.png)

-Block Subgraphs display a non-removable Context named "Block Subgraph" where blocks can be added.
+Block Subgraphs display a non-removable Context named "Block Subgraph" where Blocks can be added.

-* All blocks present in the context will be executed in their order when used as a subgraph
+* All Blocks present in the context will be executed in their order when used as a subgraph
 * Context can be customized using the following Properties:
   * **Suitable Contexts** : Determine Which Context types are compatible with the Block Subgraph